hitorilabs/minibot/README.md

 # Overview
 Building a minimum viable Discord bot.
 In this case, we consider a "bot" to be anything that can listen for things that happen in Discord and respond back.

+I don't want to see another thousand line Discord bot template out in the wild with too many external dependencies to count.
+Here are the fundamental building blocks of a webhook-based (Interaction Endpoint) Discord bot in 30 lines of Python.

 Check out the wiki page for a [Spelled-out Guide to Your First Discord Bot](https://github.com/hitorilabs/minibot/wiki/Spelled-out-Guide-to-Your-First-Discord-Bot)